grafana/flagger-k6-webhook/README.md

 # flagger-k6-webhook

-Using k6 to do load testing of the canary before rolling out traffic
+Using [k6](https://k6.io/) to do load testing of the canary before rolling out traffic

 Here's a demo (sped up):

 ![Demo](demo.gif)

-## How to deploy

-Deploy this as a Service + Deployment beside Flagger:

-- Set the `K6_CLOUD_TOKEN` environment variable if any of your tests will be uploaded to [k6 cloud](https://k6.io/cloud/)
-- Set the `SLACK_TOKEN` environment variable to allow slack updates

-## Example
+## Configuration

 Here's what the `Canary` webhook can look like.
 This is `pre-rollout` webhook, so it happens before any traffic is placed on the canary.
 If the webhook passes the thresholds, the rest of the Flagger analysis and promotion process occurs

+See the [k6 docs](https://k6.io/docs) for a full description of options available in scripts

 ```yaml
 apiVersion: flagger.app/v1beta1